ambro01/simple-calories/README.md

 # Simple Calories

-A fast and intuitive calorie tracking web application powered by AI.
+A fast and intuitive calorie tracking web application powered by AI

 ## Table of Contents